crweiner/hacktoberfest-swag-list/docs/list.md

 #### **AntennaPod**

 - **Swag**: Stickers
 - **Requirements**:
-    - Check out AntennaPod's repository on GitHub and find [issues labeled "Good first issue"](https://github.com/AntennaPod/AntennaPod/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+first+issue%22)
-    - Two/more PRs that close an issue
+    - Two/more PRs that close an issue.
-    - Both *code or no-code contributions are accepted
+    - Both code or no-code contributions are accepted
-- **How to sign up**: Sign up for Hacktoberfest on the [official site](https://hacktoberfest.com/auth/)
+- **How to sign up**: No known signup steps.
 - **Notes**: Check out their [blog](https://antennapod.org/blog/2024/10/hacktoberfest-2024) for more details

 #### **Appwrite**